microsoft/llvm-mctoll/README.md

 7. Run cmake command that you usually use to build llvm
 8. Run `make llvm-mctoll` or `ninja llvm-mctoll`

+Note : The current tip of llvm-mctoll is tested using the commits recorded in LLVMVersion.txt.
+Make sure the corresponding repos used in your build correspond to those listed.

 ## Usage

 To generate LLVM IR for a binary: